bsarrade/BMaaS/CaaS/README.md

     ansible-playbook -i caas_inventory create_vmedia_policy.yml -e group=caas_hosts -e api_uri=https://{FQDN}/api/v1

-    *NOTE* You will need to update the following vars with the correct values: volume,
+    *NOTE* - You will need to update the following vars with the correct values:
-          remote_hostname,
-          remote_path,
-          remote_file,
-          username,
-          password,
+    - volume
+    - remote_hostname
+    - remote_path
+    - remote_file
+    - username
+    - password
 4. Run the "server_actions" playbook to change the desired power state.
 Options: Policy, PowerOn, PowerOff, PowerCycle, HardReset, Shutdown, Reboot

-    *NOTE* Assumption that the current Boot Order policy sets the cimc-mapped-dvd option as first in the boot order.
+    *NOTE* - Assumption that the current Boot Order policy sets the cimc-mapped-dvd option as first in the boot order.
 "One Time Boot" option is to be implemented to code in a future release :)

     (example)